Berlin0610/Face_Interactive_Coding/README.md

 [![IMAGE ALT TEXT](https://user-images.githubusercontent.com/80899378/217206681-56764e38-cb47-4a43-a234-5b04bbb2f494.mp4)](https://user-images.githubusercontent.com/80899378/217206681-56764e38-cb47-4a43-a234-5b04bbb2f494.mp4)

-## Face Interactive Coding with Facial Semantics
+## Interactive Face Video Coding with Facial Semantics

 ### By modifying the corresponding facial semantics at the decoder side, different interactive manners can be achieved in terms of eye blinking, mouth motion, head rotation and head translation.
 For better quality comparisons, please download the videos (mp4).